QuantField/orlssvm/README.md

 This is a fast tuned  Least Squares Support Vector Machines (LSSVM), the cost of regularisation is O(n^2)   (please see reference below).\
 [1] Optimally regularised kernel Fisher discriminant classification, DOI: 10.1016/j.neunet.2007.05.005

+# Running the demo files
+* chdir to demo then run the scripts, otherwise path errors.
+* Same for testing chdir into test and run pytest

 ## Regression
 ![Screenshot](images/orlssvm.png)